brentvollebregt/nitratine.net/README.md

 In data.json in the 'external' key there is two more keys.
 These are passed to the skeleton to be rendered on every page that extends skeleton.
 The data in 'google-site-verification' is ideally for your google site verification meta tag; make sure to put the whole tag in there, not just the content value.
 The 'google-analytics' key is ideally for your google analytics code; put all the code you are given here, not just the id.<br>
 These values do not have to be set to what has been stated above; they are just a way to make getting dynamic code in the header easier.

-# TODO
+## Custom Search Engine
-- Search
+Instead of creating my own sites search index, I decided to use Google's CSE to search queries for me.
+Simply go to https://cse.google.com/cse/all and create a new search engine.
+After changing settings, click the get code in the Basics tab and copy the value that is associated with the variable 'cx' in the JavaScript provided.

-- Integrate Google
+# Maybe Later
 - Integrate Good Analytics? - Analytics Reporting API v4 : Proper stats